serverless/serverless/docs/providers/aws/events/activemq.md

 <!-- DOCS-SITE-LINK:END -->

-# Active MQ
+# ActiveMQ

-An Active MQ message broker can be used as an event source for AWS Lambda.
+An ActiveMQ message broker can be used as an event source for AWS Lambda.

 ## Simple event definition